LeidyRiehle/PowerBI_tutorial/README.md

 <br> Here is the link with the instructions: https://youtu.be/D_Uq4K-BKBE
 <br> No programming or dashboard experience is required!

-# Here is our data:
+# San Diego Drinking Water public data:
 LINK CSV file

 https://data.sandiego.gov/datasets/drinkingwater-sample-sites/